The German bomb has haunted me since I listened to a lecture series at

 According to Rose, "Heisenberg was a Nazi; otherwise, he would have joined other German physicists who went abroad following Hitler's takeover in 1933," as there were Hans Bethe, Max Born, Albert Einstein, Paul Peter Ewald, James Franck, Maria Goeppert-Mayer, Walter Heitler, Heinrich Gerhard Kuhn, Karl Meissner, Lise Meitner, Rudolf Peierls, Fritz Reiche, Otto Stern, and many others.

-They were Hitler's Gift, as Jean Medawar & David Pyke called those
+They were Hitler's Gift, as

-scientists who fled Nazi Germany in their book.
-Hitler commented, "If the dismissal of Jewish scientists means the annihilation of
+Hitler commented, "If the dismissal of Jewish scientists means the

 What a brain drain!
-The exodus of German scientists was so great that by 1935 one-third of the members of the German Physical Society lived abroad.
+The exodus of German scientists was so great that by 1935, one-third of the members of the German Physical Society lived abroad.

 Rose's subtitle, A Study in German Culture, spouts an irreconcilable hatred of Heisenberg and his German colleagues.
 He and other historians accuse Heisenberg of hypocrisy, untruthfulness, and incompetence in his field, for he had miscalculated the critical mass.
 In particular:

-"Since Heisenberg did not know how to build a bomb, he could not have withheld that knowledge and Heisenberg did not want Germany to lose the war.
+"Since Heisenberg did not know how to build a bomb, he could not have withheld that knowledge, and Heisenberg did not want Germany to lose the war.
 There is no evidence whatsoever that he pretended to support the war effort while secretly trying to undermine it."

 The other, the German Lesart (interpretation), is presented by Heisenberg and seconded by von Weizsäcker, who writes, "While I do indeed think that we thought about the moral problem of atomic bombs very early on and that we did nothing during the war that we would have to reproach ourselves for today, I think that we as a nation and generally also as individuals have mastered the moral problem of National Socialism too little to get on our high horse now."